pmndrs/koota/packages/publish/README.md

 #### Querying relationships

-Relationships can be queried with specific targets, wildcard targets using `*` and even inverted wildcard searches with `Wildcard` to get all entities with a relationships targeting another entity.
+Relationships can be queried with specific targets, wildcard targets using `*` and even inverted wildcard searches with `Wildcard` to get all entities with a relationship targeting another entity.

 ```js
 const gold = world.spawn();